divviup/janus/README.md

 ## Building

-Building Janus with `janus_aggregator`'s `otlp` feature enabled requires the Protocol Buffers compiler, `protoc`, be installed on the machine performing the build.

 To build Janus, execute `cargo build`.
 There is also support for building containers with the Janus components; see `.github/workflows/ci-build.yml` for example Docker invocations.